SmithB23/ChessPredictions_Tab/README.md

 - Software: Juypter Notebook, Python 3, StandardScalar, LinearRegression, XGboost, GradientBoosting, RandomizedSearchCV
 - I used Random Search to try and find the best hyperparameters.
 With 100,000 data points, the training for each model, XGBoost, and Gradient boosting took a couple minutes, increasing a realtivly small amount when increasing n_estimators by a couple hundred.
 - The increase in performance decreased pretty rapidly after using the RandomizedSearch.
-- While using 100,000 points was quite doable, using all 6 million points provedtobe a bigger challange for my laptop.
+- While using 100,000 points was quite doable, using all 6 million points proved to be a bigger challange for my laptop.
 I tried removing columns before hand to prevent crashing, but the speed of the model was severly sacrificed to try and use the entire dataset.

 ## Perfomance
 - *Statisitcal Performance*:
+    - For determine the chance of winning based on the elo gap, we got an AUC of 0.693, so better than guessing but not the best.
+Linear regression determined that there was a positive correlation of the chances of winnig based off the increase in elo gap.
+For every one increase in elo gap, the chance of winning increase by 0.00455.
+    - The results on whether or not there was a significance in playing white vs black was interesting.
+Using t-test, we got a p-value of 0.97941 at the 95% confidence level.
+    - Upon looking at the graph showing the probability of winning based on differnce in elo, we can see that there are some problems.
+It would require more cleaning to resolve the issue surrounding those with much lower elos beating those with much higher elos.
+This is most likely the result of cheaters or those who pretend to be a lower level than they actually are.
 - *Model Performance*:
+    - Linear Regression had a R^2 value of 0.353.
+The poor results make sense becuase this is not a simple problem, requiring more complex models.
+    - XGBoost had a R^2 value of .614 after hypertuning and .609 before.
+This was honestly really surprising and I was expexting a much better performance.
+The insignificant increase after hypertuning leads me to beleive that I did something wrong.
+    - Gradient Boosting had the best R^2 value with a score of 0.684.
+Again, I was expecting higher, but the performance was better than the XGBoost based on my results.

 ## Conclusions